 Don’t be afraid to start as a generalist when starting out as a beginner freelance writer.

 Once you have the proper mindset and have chosen a general niche, next is creating your portfolio.
 You will need a portfolio to showcase your writing samples.

 I used my own blog because that was the niche I was targeting.
-However if you have a blog about parenting or Moroccan recipes it’s best you don’t use that one to highlight your freelance writing samples if you want to pitch your writing to a tech company.
+However if you have a blog about parenting, pickle making or Moroccan recipes it’s best you don’t use that one to highlight your freelance writing samples if you want to pitch your writing to a tech company.
 Get my drift?